 Of course, those numbers relate to humans—so what’s the half-life of CBD oil for dogs?

-Current studies back up this assumption.
-An older study out of Israel found a half-life of nine hours in dogs when CBD was given through IV, while a 2018 study from Frontiers in Veterinary Science puts the number at just over four hours for our four-legged friends.
+Current studies back up this assumption, with a 2018 study published in Frontiers in Veterinary Science puts the half-life at just over four hours for our four-legged friends.

 The anecdotal evidence